Podcast: Cum-Ex Dividend Trade Investigations

 In this Ropes & Gray podcast, Alec Oveis, an associate in the tax and benefits group is joined by Kat Gregor, a partner in the tax group and co-founder of the tax controversy group, and Andy Howard, a partner in the tax group, to discuss the investigations now underway in Europe involving so-called “cum-ex dividend trades.”

-Alec Oveis: Hello, and thank for joining us today on this Ropes & Gray podcast.
+Alec Oveis: Hello, and thanks for joining us today on this Ropes & Gray podcast.
 I’m Alec Oveis, an associate in the tax and benefits group.
 Joining me are Kat Gregor, a partner in the tax group and co-founder of the tax controversy group, and Andy Howard, a partner in the tax group.

 We’ll be discussing the investigations now underway in Europe involving so-called “cum-ex dividend trades.”
 The stakes involved in these investigations are quite large, especially for banks, asset managers and brokerage firms.
 There are perhaps billions and billions of euros in lost tax revenue that investigators and prosecutors are now looking to recover.
 Many of Europe’s most recognizable and well-known banks are being asked to cooperate in investigations and provide records of transactions; search warrants have been issued and executed; and in at least one case, a bank has been found liable for millions in unpaid taxes.